cartertinney/iot-operations-sdks/doc/setup.md

 The following instructions will get you started with setting up a development environment for building the samples and creating Azure IoT Operations edge applications.

-## Setup the platform
+## Setup the environment

-We recommend four different platform paths for developing with Azure IoT Operations which utilize [k3d](https://k3d.io/#what-is-k3d) (a lightweight [k3s](https://k3s.io/) wrapper).
-Codespaces provides the most streamlined experience and can get the development environment up and running in a couple of minutes.
+We recommend four platform environments for developing for *Azure IoT Operations* which utilize [k3d](https://k3d.io/#what-is-k3d) (a lightweight [k3s](https://k3s.io/) wrapper).
+Codespaces provides the most streamlined experience and will get the development environment up and running in a couple of minutes.

-> [!NOTE]
-> For development, it's recommended to make the cluster locally available, either by deploying the cluster on the local machine, or using the the [Visual Studio Code Server](https://code.visualstudio.com/docs/remote/vscode-server) function that is used by Codespaces.
+Each of the following environments will give your local development environment local cluster access.

 The Codespaces approach is the recommended option and it provides all the necessary tools pre-installed.